Michele Gumabao: Binibining Pilipinas 2018

 On January 16, 2018, it was confirmed that Gumabao will be competing at the Binibining Pilipinas 2018 pageant.

 On March 18, she was crowned as Binibining Pilipinas Globe 2018.

-Miss Globe 2018
+The Miss Globe 2018

-She represented the Philippines in the Miss Globe 2018 beauty pageant.
+She represented the Philippines in The Miss Globe 2018 beauty pageant.
 Gumabao won the Miss Social Media and Dream Girl awards while finishing at the top 15.

 Miss Universe Philippines 2020

 Gumabao represented Quezon City at the Miss Universe Philippines 2020 pageant, the first edition of Miss Universe Philippines.
 During the preliminaries, she was the recipient of a special sponsor award, Miss MG Philippines.
 In the finale, she finished second runner-up behind titleholder Rabiya Mateo of Iloilo City and first runner-up Ysabella Ysmael of Parañaque.

 Endorsements

 She has endorsed the sanitary napkin brand, Modess and she also endorses Toby's Sports, one the Philippines’ top sports retail establishments, along with basketball player James Yap and Azkals goalkeeper, Neil Etheridge.

 In January 2016, Gumabao became a brand ambassador of Akari lighting products.